- Chart

 Weaknesses

-- Limited financial resources for R&D and marketing
+- Limited resources for extensive R&D and market penetration compared to larger competitors

 Opportunities